scionproto/scion/doc/cryptography/certificates.rst

 Signature
 ---------

 For security reasons, SCION uses a custom list of acceptable algorithms.
-The list currently contains only the *ECDSA* signature algorithm (defined in [X962]_) with the NIST P-256, P-384 and P-521 curves.

-The accepted algorithms and curves, their OIDs and the ``AlgorithmIdentifier`` ASN.1 are listed in the `Signature field
+The accepted algorithms and curves and the ``AlgorithmIdentifier`` ASN.1 are listed in the `Signature field
 <https://www.ietf.org/archive/id/draft-dekater-scion-pki-13.html#name-signature>`_
 section and `Appendix A
 <https://www.ietf.org/archive/id/draft-dekater-scion-pki-13.html#name-certificate-extensions-in-a>`_
 of the SCION PKI draft.

+This implementation supports all three mandatory algorithms - *ECDSA* with the curves:

+- NIST P-256
+- NIST P-384
+- NIST P-521

 Issuer and Subject
 ------------------